rivm-syso/A-Model-of-Individual-BMI-Trajectories/README.md

 ## License

-All source code is made available under a GPL 3 license.
+All source code is made available under a CC-BY license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE` for the full license text.

-The manuscript text is also open source and is currently submitted for publication in Mathematical Medicine and Biology.
+The manuscript text is also open source and is published in Mathematical Medicine and Biology.